 |osteomyelitis in jaw bones||[Roche 454, 9 samples, oroginal study: doi:10.1111/1469-0691.12400, QIIME1 open reference pipeline: doi:10.1016/j.resmic.2018.03.004 ]|

 |sponges in Baikal lake||[Roche 454, 23 samples, oroginal study: doi:10.1007/s00248-017-1097-5, QIIME1 closed reference pipeline: pdf, doi:10.31951/2658-3518-2018-A-2-122 ]|

 |counts of marine molluscs||[original data: OBIS site, custom pipeline: doi:10.1016/j.resmic.2018.03.004 ]|

-An installation process may require skills of system administrator, in a case of incompatibilities in the python3 environment and the software dependencies.
+The installation process may require the skills of a system administrator, if there are incompatibilities between the python3 environment and the software dependencies.

 Suggested installation via conda:

 - Download the phantomjs package, extract the executable file from the archive and move it to the 'phantomjs' subdirectory.
 Suggested URLs to obtain phantomjs: